-Steps to adjust system date and time formats on Ubuntu Desktop:
+Steps to adjust system date and time formats on Ubuntu Desktop (GNOME):

 - Open the system settings or preferences.

-- Go to the Region & Language section.
+- Navigate to the Region & Language section.

-- Select your desired regional format from the Formats dropdown menu.
+- Select the desired regional format from the Formats dropdown menu.

-- Confirm that the system date and time reflect your chosen format.
+- Confirm that the system date and time reflect the chosen format.

 This guide is tested on Ubuntu: